 Featured in PLANSPONSOR, Accounting Today, and CPA Practice Advisor, the myStockOptions Tax Center explains the tax withholding, reporting, and filing for stock options, restricted stock/RSUs, performance shares, ESPPs, and SARs.

 Surprise!
 (Or maybe not.)
 The federal tax-return reporting for stock compensation and company shares is complicated.
-For taxpayers who had income from stock compensation and/or company shares in 2022, this article presents key aspects of the Form 1040 tax return, its associated schedules and forms, and more details on changes for the 2023 tax season.
+For taxpayers who had income from stock compensation and/or company shares last year, this article presents key aspects of the Form 1040 tax return, its associated schedules and forms, and more details on changes for the 2023 tax season.

 Restricted stock, restricted stock units (RSUs), and performance shares bring their own very special issues to tax returns.
 The potential for mistakes has been increased by recent IRS changes in reporting rules.
 This article presents tips for sidestepping tricky common pitfalls that can even fool professional tax-return preparers.